szabgab/code-maven.rs/README.md

 * Go over all the extra pages (e.g. /archive) and create the pages for those.

-* Read .md files with a header that look like this
+* Read .md files with a header that looks like this (we'll define the exact fields later)

 ```
 =title Title text